oliverguj/localtuya-homeassistant/README.md

                  {{ states.switch.tuya-sw01.attributes.current_consumption }}
                unit_of_measurement: 'W'
 ```
-   6. If all gone OK (your device's parameters local_key and device_id are correct), your switch is working, so the sensors are working too.
+   5. If you got all the parameters ok you should get working switch and sensors feeding readouts to HA

    NOTE: You can do as changes as you want in scripts ant/or yaml files.
 But: You can't declare your "custom_component" as "tuya", tuya is a forbidden word from 0.88 version or so.
 So if you declare a switch.tuya, the embedded (cloud based) Tuya component will be load instead custom_component one.